Home » Why Do Rats Scream?

 Rats scream when physically hurt.
 The pain from their injuries might be too much for them to endure.
 One of the ways they respond to their predicament is by screaming.

-However, rats are agile creatures, and they rarely get hurt or injured.
+However, rats are agile creatures, and they rarely get hurt.
 A rat can fall from more than 50 feet high without getting injured.

 Then again, rats seek to conceal their pain because they’re prey animals.
-So, it’s not common to hear rats screaming when physically hurt lest they attract the attention of predators.
+So, it’s uncommon to hear rats screaming when physically hurt lest they attract the attention of predators.

 How Loud Do Rats Scream?

-The scream of a rat is in a frequency range of between 2,000 Hz and 4,000 Hz.
+The scream of a rat is between 2,000 Hz and 4,000 Hz.
 Sounds within this frequency range are audible to humans, so you can hear rats squeaking and squealing.

 Rats communicate by producing high-pitched ultrasonic sounds that are inaudible to humans.
-For this reason, you may not hear rats screaming during the day because of the surrounding noises.
+Because of the surrounding noises, you may not hear rats screaming during the day.

 Do Rats Scream When Angry?